bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch4-2-2">4.2.2 Element width and height</h3>
 <!------------------------------------------------------------------------------------------------>

-Until now we\'ve let the browser decide how big the element is, but you can actually adjust its width and height manually.
+Until now we&#39;ve let the browser decide how big the element is, but you can actually adjust its width and height manually.

 <h4>width and height</h4>